Tesco Corporation: History

 The company traces its routes to a company founded in 1986 by Robert Tessari.

 On December 1, 1993, Tesco Corporation was formed through the amalgamation of Shelter Oil and Gas Ltd., Coexco Petroleum Inc., Forewest Industries Ltd. and Tesco Corporation.
 The company also became a public company.

 In 1994, Tesco's portable land top drive won a Special Meritorious Award for Engineering at the Offshore Technology Conference show.
-The team responsible for the research and development of the portable top drive included Robert Tessari, Lindsay J. Hood and Per Angman.

 In 1995, the company opened a sales office in Beijing.

 In 2002, the company acquired Bo Gray Casing Co. and A&M Tubular Maintenance for $10.5 million.

 In 2006, the company moved its headquarters from Calgary to Houston, while continuing to manufacture in Calgary.

 In 2011, the company acquired Premiere Casing Services - Egypt S.A.E.

 In 2012, Tesco sold its CASING DRILLING™ division to Schlumberger for $45 million.

 In 2013, the company acquired automated catwalk technology from Custom Pipe Handlers Canada.

 In 2014, the company acquired Tech Field Services.